Skip to Main Content

 Vaughan rarely enters the national dining conversation that elevates venues like Tanière³ in Quebec City, Alo in Toronto, or AnnaLena in Vancouver to prominence.
 Nor does it compete with destination-dining formats in rural Ontario like Eigensinn Farm in Singhampton or The Pine in Creemore.
 The city's strength is different: a high density of culturally specific neighbourhood restaurants that serve communities rather than critics.
 That is a legitimate and underappreciated tier of dining culture, distinct from the tasting-menu economy tracked by Jérôme Ferrer - Europea in Montreal or fine-casual formats like Restaurant Pearl Morissette in Lincoln.

-Within Vaughan itself, the competitive peer set for Vizavi is the cluster of neighbourhood restaurants along the same Steeles corridor, including 3 Mariachis and the Eastern European and Turkish options that anchor the area's more recent demographic additions.
+Within Vaughan itself, the competitive comparable set for Vizavi is the cluster of neighbourhood restaurants along the same Steeles corridor, including 3 Mariachis and the Eastern European and Turkish options that anchor the area's more recent demographic additions.
 Bomond Restaurant represents one end of that Eastern European presence.
 At the Turkish end, Mama Fatma operates in the mid-range casual tier on the same strip, indicative of how varied the Steeles corridor has become at the mid-price point.

 What the Neighbourhood Format Means in Practice